Undergraduate Minors at CCA

 The minor in History of Art and Visual Culture enables motivated students to pursue their studio practice while thoroughly engaging with a curriculum focused on critical, interpretive, and historical training.
 You’ll learn to practice a critical approach to historical and contemporary culture, decode images that surround us, explore the mechanisms of inclusion and exclusion that elevate certain forms during particular moments in history, consider alternative systems of representation, and more.

-Visit the History of Art and Visual Culture page to learn more or declare your minor.
+Visit the History of Art and Visual Culture minor page to learn more or declare your minor.

 Writing and Literature